rltillett/conda_notes/README.md

 to see what is a part of that Environment
 `conda list -n my_cool_env`

+## Modifying installed things
 To install new things (here, seqtk) to an environment you previously made `conda install -n kallisto_env seqtk`

 Updating conda
 `conda update conda`

-Updating installed packages (here, bowtie2, directly installed) `conda update bowtie2`
+Updating installed packages
+`conda update bowtie2`
 `conda update -n kallisto_env seqtk`